310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/cloudy_sky.md

 {% endbubble %}

 {% bubble Chiaki %}
 Of course not!
-I plan to be your unsurpassable wall for the rest of my life!
+I plan to be you guys' unsurpassable wall for the rest of my life!

 But I want you to keep trying harder and harder!
 And then, you’ll be able to fly higher than you could today! ☆
 {% endbubble %}